Feb 09, 2021

 Student loans are designed to help you cover qualified education expenses, like tuition, fees and on-campus housing.
 Once the school applies the loan proceeds to your tuition bill, it's possible that you could receive what is commonly referred to as a "student loan refund."

 A student loan refund most often happens if you're borrowing money to help cover college costs beyond tuition, fees and housing.
-For instance, you might need funds to pay for textbooks, to purchase a new laptop or for other education expenses.
+For instance, you might need funds to pay for textbooks, to purchase a new laptop or for other qualified education expenses.

 Using a student loan refund to cover these expenses can keep you from having to rely on a credit card or personal loan that might carry a higher rate.
 If you get a refund keep in mind that it's not free money.
 Interest will continue to accrue even if you aren't making payments, and it will be added to your loan balance once you enter repayment.